cfpb/design-system/docs/components/helper-text.md

           </label>

           <input class="a-text-input" type="text" id="helper-example">
-        variation_description: "Use to indicate whether a field is optional or required.
+        variation_description: Use to indicate whether a field is optional or required.
-          Appears inline with label headings. "
+          Appears inline with label headings, and should be lowercase and placed in parenthesis after the label.
         variation_name: Inline helper text
+        variation_specs: |-
+          #### Inline helper text
+          * Avenir Next Regular, 16 px, Gray (#5a5d61)
+          * Margin bottom: 10 px
       - variation_code_snippet: >-
           <label class="a-label a-label__heading"
           for="textinput-example-default">